bobycv06fpm/DL-project-Makeup-Transfer/README.md

 ```bash
 python main.py
 ```
-Also there is BeautyGAN pretrain model, model are saved in https://drive.google.com/file/d/1Y-XDe8DLGFiChCGkJ1s8jxQ8aQrE5SpK/view?usp=sharing
+Also there is a BeautyGAN pretrain model, model is saved in https://drive.google.com/file/d/1Y-XDe8DLGFiChCGkJ1s8jxQ8aQrE5SpK/view?usp=sharing
-Unzip and put it in BeautyGAN_pretrain folder. run the code with
+Unzip it and put it in BeautyGAN_pretrain folder.
+Run the code with
 ```bash
 python main.py --nomake_up 1.jpg
 ```